Child Custody Factors: Strategies For Best Results in Florida Cases

 22. Take any new relationships slowly.

-It seems like such obvious advice, but rarely follow: take any new relationship with any significant other slowly.
+It seems like such obvious advice but rarely follows: take any new relationship with any significant other slowly.
 Specifically, take time before introducing your new boyfriend or girlfriend to your children.

 Look, if the relationship is meant to be it will be there in a couple of months.
 But when your kids are at stake, you’re in the middle of contested litigation, be conservative and be slow-moving in your new relationships.